kbsant/cljgossip/README.md

 ## Sending messages

-Messages can be broadcasted to a channel
+Broadcast to a channel's subcribers

      ;; send to the test channel.
      (gossip/send-all conn "test" "Frida" "hi test")